Best Places to Live to Avoid Allergies

 Seasonal allergies can be a real nightmare.
 They can ruin meals with friends, make for awkward first kisses, and even push people to relocate for a change in climate.
-Sometimes all you have to deal with is an embarrassing red nose, but others, symptoms can be much worse—and way more disruptive.
+Sometimes all you have to deal with is an embarrassing red nose, but in others, symptoms can be much worse—and way more disruptive.

 Depending on the person, allergies can cause a variety of symptoms, including: